abduhafiz1993/Django-Framework-/model_migration/README.md

     ```bash
     python manage.py migrate
     ```

 Now, you’ll see some default migrations have been applied along with our own, and you’ll also notice that we now have a file called db.sqlite3 in our project’s directory

+### Shell

+Now, to begin working adding information to and manipulating this database, we can enter Django’s shell where we can run Python commands within our project.

+by command

+    ```bash
+    python manage.py
+    ```